-How To Measure Your Window For Shutters in New Brunswick10/04/2017Holly Perron Interior shutters in New Brunswick are usually sold by the square foot, so if you’re looking for a rough measurement for a price quote, just measure your window width and height, to the closest ⅛ of an inch.For New Brunswick residents who want to be more hands-on, Sunburst Shutters New Brunswick will show you the best way to measure your windows for plantation shutters.Measuring Square & Rectangular Windows for ShuttersNormal square windows seem like the easiest kind of windows to measure – and that’s because they are, relative to other window shapes.
+How To Measure Your Window For Shutters in New Brunswick10/04/2017Holly Perron Interior shutters in New Brunswick are usually sold on a square foot basis, so if you’re looking for a rough measurement for a price quote, just measure your window width and height, to the closest ⅛ of an inch.For New Brunswick residents who want to be more hands-on, Sunburst Shutters New Brunswick will show you the best way to measure your windows for plantation shutters.Measuring Square & Rectangular Windows for ShuttersNormal square windows seem like the easiest kind of windows to measure – and that’s because they are, relative to other window shapes.
 But you still have an entire process that goes into getting accurate measurements.
 Here’s how to do it.What You’ll Need:Tape measurePen and paperTo start, measure the width (horizontal).
 Measure across in three separate places: as close as you can to the center, close to the top, and near the bottom of the window.
-Write down all of them, rounding to the nearest ⅛ of an inch.
+Write down all of them, rounding to the closest ⅛ of an inch.
 Then, measure the height (vertical) – measure three times, one in the middle, and one near the left and right edges of your window as shown in the diagram below.We recommend taking three measurements in each direction because no window is a truly perfect square.
 And depending on what kind of mount your shutters will need, you might either need to record the shortest measurement (inside mount), or the largest measurement (outside mount).
-Taking measurements in three places ensures that you’re covered for every options.Measuring Non-rectangular Windows for ShuttersNon-square windows are the windows that can present a challenge to measure.
+Taking measurements in multiple places ensures that you’re covered for every options.Measuring Non-rectangular Windows for ShuttersNon-square windows are the windows that can present a challenge to measure.
 Just like there’s no such thing as a perfectly square window, there’s no such thing as a perfect semicircle or arch window – which means it’s not as simple as getting a width and height.
 If you want the best results, get a professional measurement (which Sunburst is happy to provide for no cost).
-Other than that, here’s how to measure most types of specialty windows for shutters.How to Measure Arch Windows and Round Windows for ShuttersMeasure the width of the window at the flat side.
+Other than that, these are the steps to measure most types of specialty windows for shutters.How to Measure Arch Windows and Round Windows for ShuttersMeasure the width of the window at the flat side.
 Only measuring around the window opening, mark down to the nearest ⅛ of an inch the width of the arch.
-Moving on to the length, find the window’s halfway point by dividing the width distance in half, then measure to the end of the rounded part of the window from the point you found.
+Moving on to the length, find the window’s halfway point by dividing the width distance in half, then measure to the end of the rounded part of the window from that spot.
 Again, record to the closest ⅛ of an inch.Measuring Elongated Arch Windows for ShuttersElongated arch windows are almost like a cross between a circular or rectangular, with a flat, wide bottom and vertical “legs,” but with rounded top edges and a higher arch.
-So imagine it like that: a rectangle and an arch put together.
-Get the width measurement as you would a normal arch, then record the height of the legs (the straight vertical parts before the window curves into an arch).
+So imagine it like that: a square and an arch put together.
+Get the width measurement as you would a normal arch, then record the length of the legs (the straight vertical parts before the window curves into an arch).
 Last, measure the window’s maximum height from the center, minus the leg height.
 Again, record all of these to the closest ⅛ of an inch.How to Measure Octagon and Circular WindowsOctagonal and circular windows are some of the most difficult to measure accurately, because there are a ton of tiny details that can change the shutter dimensions you may need.
 You might want to leave these more difficult ones to a professional.For tricky windows and for any others you don’t feel comfortable measuring, or to just prevent any and all headaches and future stress, call Sunburst Shutters New Brunswick.
 We’d love to take your window measurements at no cost to you during your complimentary window treatment consultation.
 Just call 732-301-6168 or use the contact form below to schedule yours.